 coordinates “One of us” project as well as the buddy program.

-Get to know the thinking of future in a 2-day intensive training, composed by NIT's DIGITAL THINK TANK: programming, leadership, machine learning, digital philosophy.
+Get to know the thinking of future in a 2-day intensive training, composed by the NIT's DIGITAL THINK TANK: programming, leadership, machine learning, digital philosophy.

 Language of instruction is German.